vmsmith/CookBook/potatoes_romanoff.md

 1. Cook the bacon & shallots.
 3. Put the grated potatoes in a bowl.
 4. Add sour cream and shredded cheddar.
 5. Add a few ounces of butter.
+6. Taste, season as necessary.
-6. Add the bacon/shallots.
+7. Add the bacon/shallots.
-7. Stir and mix well, then put in baking dish.
+8. Stir and mix well, then put in baking dish.
-8. Sprikle with shredded parmigiano and bacon bits.
+9. Sprikle with shredded parmigiano and bacon bits.
-9. In the oven for 40 - 45 minutes (inside temp 150+)
+10. In the oven for 40 - 45 minutes (inside temp 150+)
-10. Sprinkle with chopped chives or parsley.
+11. Sprinkle with chopped chives or parsley.

 #### Note